If you've heard about Nickel Boron Bolt Carrier Groups and wondered what all the fuss was about, you've come to the right place!

 When the critical surfaces of a bolt carrier group (both inside and outside) start out with a low coefficient of friction, everything cycles smoother and less lubrication is required.

 This is also the reason that some of the best barrel manufacturers in the world use Nickel Boron plated barrel extensions on some of their higher end barrels.
-Ballistic Advantage is one such company and their excellent Hanson line of barrels uses Nickel Boron plated barrel extensions.
+Ballistic Advantage is one such company and their excellent line of BA Hanson barrels uses Nickel Boron plated barrel extensions because of all the advantages that this finish provides.

 Above: Toolcraft brand Nickel Boron Bolt Carrier Group in 5.56 caliber shown disassembled.